Python ord() Function?

 The chr() function example

-The chr(i) method is the inverse of ord() function; it takes Unicode code point (which is an integer number) and returns a string.
+The chr(i) method is the inverse of ord() function; it takes a Unicode code point (which is an integer number) and returns a string.

-In this example, different codes are given in the chr() function and its returned values are displayed:
+In this example, different codes are given in the chr() function, and its returned values are displayed:

 #A demo of using chr() function